PinkGoosik/nota/README.md

 ### Development

 #### Adding to your project
-To use NoteBlock API in your project add the JitPack repository to your build file and a mod dependency.
+To use Nota in your project add the JitPack repository to your build file and a mod dependency.
 Replace the `VERSION_TAG` with the latest version, for example `0.1.0+1.19`

 ```gradle
 repositories {